metadata-research/yamz/README.md

 13. Run the app

-if you want to use a different port for the dev server
+If you want to use a different port for the dev server, use FLASK_RUN_PORT.
+For example, on a Mac the default Flask port (5000) can conflict with the default AirPlay Receiver port, so you might run Flask on 5001 instead:

-    export FLASK_RUN_PORT=xxxx
+    export FLASK_RUN_PORT=5001

 If you want to run in development mode (which sends error messages to the console),